Guruzeta/sun/_posts/2020-02-23-Keldysh Field Theory.markdown

 The adiabatic switching on and off of the interactions essentially evolve \\(|0>\\) to exp(iL)\\(|0>\\) i.e. same state upto a phase factor.
 This can then be leveraged to calculate various correlators and expectation values of operators.

+But in case of non-equilibrium dynamics,(a) isn't simply true.
+Moving further requires us to evolve both forward and backward in time, which is what Keldysh does.

 # Update: 1

 Till now i've mostly been going through Prof. Sensarma's lectures on doing path integrals via the imaginary time formalism.
 For a complete overview, look at the following overview of his concise lectures on path integral:-